-23 Liability towards third parties
+23. Liability towards third parties

-A management board member may also be liable to third parties for shortcomings in day-to-day policy.
+A management board member may also be liable to third parties for shortcomings in the day-to-day policy.
 Here too, the 'serious culpability' criterion (see chapter 22: Liability towards the company) will in principle apply.
-Given the high threshold, in principle, it is not likely that a director will be liable to third parties.
-However, Dutch legislation provides for a less stringent criterion in relation to certain liabilities (e.g., tax liabilities; see below).
+Given the high threshold, in principle, it is not likely that a management board member will be liable to third parties.
+However, Dutch legislation provides for a less stringent criterion in relation to certain liabilities (e.g. tax liabilities; see below).

-The most important categories of liabilities towards third parties are: (i) tax liabilities (see chapter 28: Tax position of management board members); (ii) as a result of misleading annual accounts; (iii) a wrongful act towards trade creditors, financiers, shareholders and employees, etc.; or (iv) in relation to a shortfall in assets in the event of a bankruptcy.
+The most important categories of liabilities towards third parties are: (i) tax liabilities (see chapter 28: Tax position of management board members), (ii) as a result of misleading annual accounts, interim financial statements or management reports, (iii) a wrongful act towards trade creditors, financiers, shareholders and employees, etc., (iv) in relation to a shortfall in assets in the event of a bankruptcy, or (v) the emergence of Environmental, social and governance (ESG) liability risks for companies and its management board members.

-Two examples follow below as an illustration of the above.
+Examples follow below as an illustration of the above.

-A management board member may be liable by virtue of a wrongful act if he enters into a contract on behalf of a legal entity when he knew, or could reasonably have been expected to know, when entering into the contract, that the legal entity would not be able to meet its commitments, or would not be able to do so in a reasonable period of time, and would not provide any opportunity to recover the losses that the other party of the legal entity would sustain as a result.
-This criterion remains applicable to acts by a management board member after he has filed for the legal entity's bankruptcy.
+A management board member may be liable by virtue of a wrongful act if he enters into a contract on behalf of a company when he knew, or could reasonably have been expected to know, when entering into the contract, that the company would not be able to meet its commitments, or would not be able to do so in a reasonable period of time, and would not provide any opportunity to recover the losses that the other party of the company would sustain as a result.
+This criterion remains applicable to acts by a management board member after he has filed for the company's bankruptcy.

-In the event of the company's bankruptcy, the bankruptcy trustee will be able to hold the management board members liable for the total deficit in the assets in certain circumstances.
-There must be 'manifestly improper performance' in the three years prior to the bankruptcy in this situation and this must have been a major factor in the company's bankruptcy.
+In the event of the company's bankruptcy, the bankruptcy trustee will be able to hold the management board members liable for the total deficit in the assets in certain circumstances on behalf of all creditors.
+However, there must have been 'manifestly improper performance' in the three years prior to bankruptcy.
+This manifestly improper performance must have been a major factor in the company's bankruptcy.
 Far-reaching liability of this nature will only be possible if serious culpability can be attributed to the management board members.
-It is also important to ascertain that 'no reasonable management board member would thus have acted in the same manner in the same circumstances'.
-The same possibility for exculpation applies here as that already set out directly above in chapter 22: Liability towards the company.
+It is also important to ascertain that 'no reasonable management board member would have acted in the same manner in the same circumstances'.
+The same possibility for exculpation applies here as already set out in chapter 22: Liability towards the company.

 The risk of liability will increase significantly if the duty to keep accurate books and records or to file the annual accounts within the statutory time limit has not been fulfilled.
-In this situation, manifestly improper performance is an established fact and cannot be refuted, except where an immaterial omission is the case: e.g., publishing the annual accounts only two days later than the date required.
+In this situation, manifestly improper performance of duties is an established fact and cannot be refuted, except where an immaterial omission is the case: e.g. publishing the annual accounts only two days later than the date required.
 The suspicion is then manifestly improper performance has been a major factor in the company's bankruptcy.
 A management board member must then demonstrate that this manifestly improper performance of his duties was not a major cause of the bankruptcy.